axibase/atsd-use-cases/research/uk-aviation/README.md

     ![Figure 5](./images/Figure5.png)

 2. Next, we want to select the one `metric` which we would like to filter.
-The first dropdown in **ChartLab** only contains the shortened version of the metric names.
+The first drop-down list in **ChartLab** only contains the shortened version of the metric names.
 This text file which contains the full raw metric names: [uk-caa-metrics.txt](uk-caa-metrics.txt).
 A complete list of metrics is also available in the [Appendix](#appendix-caa-metric-list).

     ![Figure 21](./images/Figure21.png)